rednafi/rednafi.com/content/go/structured_logging_with_slog.md

 ## Kickoff

-Here's how you'd add levels to your log message:
+Here's how you'd add levels to your log messages:

 ```go
 package main